josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌕_What_The_Movement_Was_Up_Against/🏛️_the_power_was_centralised_the_responsibility_was_outsourced.md

 That is why the public authority remains answerable.

-⸻
+---

-🔍 Reform After Crisis
+## 🔍 Reform After Crisis

 Following the 2024 examination controversies, the Ministry of Education constituted a High-Level Committee of Experts to consider reform of examination processes, data-security protocols and the structure and functioning of NTA.
 The committee’s reform report was published in December 2024.
-(Education Government of India)

 The existence of reform work matters.